guednia7/create-new-tickets/README.md

-Next, go ahead find your user information in the search box or if the user information is not already there, you can go ahead and your user information under new user.
+Next, go ahead find your user information in the search box or if the user information is not already there, you can go ahead and add your user information under new user.